Cyprus: Risk Assessment

 Business Climate Rating

-- At the crossroads of Europe, Africa, and Asia
+- At the crossroads of Europe, Africa and Asia; eurozone member

-- Tertiary sector: tourism, business, and international finance hub, maritime transport and transshipment
+- Services sector: tourism, international business and financial hub, maritime transport and transhipment

 - Skilled, English-speaking workforce

 - High-quality transport and telecommunication infrastructure

 - Offshore gas potential

 - Island divided (since 1974); strained relations with Turkey

 - Small domestic market, isolated, remote and outside the center of Europe